 It was off season, so there was nothing much to do.
 But during peak seasons, you can enjoy water sports activities like parasailing, wind surfing, water skiing, snorkeling. water scooter, jet skiing, banana ride, speed boat ride, dolphin and crocodile spotting trips on Calangute beach.

 We then checked out the flea market near the beach area.
-The main road from the town towards the beach has numerous shops lined up which sells exquisite handicrafts from Kashmir, Tibet, and Rajasthan.
+The main road from the town towards the beach has numerous shops lined up.
+It sells exquisite handicrafts from Kashmir, Tibet, and Rajasthan.
 You can also find vibrant clothes, scarfs, hats, beach clothing, jewelry, handbags, trinkets, accessories like sunglasses, belts, key chains, articrafts from there.
 Calangute has a lively market to shop around.

-In case, if you are confused about where to stay in Calangute, then let me tell you that there are plethora of accommodations available in this area ranging from budget hotels to 5 star hotels like Hard Rock Hotel, Casa De Goa, Citrus Goa, The Park, Estrela Do Mar Beach Resort, Fahrenheit Hotels and Resorts,Casa Severina, Azzure by Spree Hotels as well as beach huts.
+In case, if you are confused about where to stay in Calangute, then let me tell you that there are plethora of accommodations available in this area.
+You can find hotels ranging from budget to 5 star hotels like Hard Rock Hotel, Casa De Goa, Citrus Goa, The Park, Estrela Do Mar Beach Resort, Fahrenheit Hotels and Resorts,Casa Severina, Azzure by Spree Hotels as well as beach huts.

 Ok, let me tell you where we stayed in Goa.
 We spent 7 days in Goa and chose to stay at two different resorts.
 First three days, we stayed at Resort Rio, in case you missed that post, you can read it here – Our Stay at Resort Rio in Goa.
 And next four days, we stayed at North 16 which is now re branded as Hard Rock Hotel.
 In case, you want to know about my experience of staying at North 16 then read it here- Our Stay at North 16 | Hard Rock Hotel.

-One thing I noticed that there is a hotel right in front of the beach named as Hotel Calangute Residency of Goa Tourism Development Corporation (GTDC).
-This hotel is really at a prime location, though I can’t comment on the rooms and the facilities inside the hotel, but one thing is for sure that you can sit in the balcony and enjoy beautiful sunset in the Arabian Sea.
+There is a hotel right in front of the beach Hotel Calangute Residency of Goa Tourism Development Corporation (GTDC).
+This hotel is really at a prime location.
+But I can’t comment on the rooms and the facilities inside the hotel.
+But yes you can sit in the balcony and enjoy beautiful sunset in the Arabian Sea from this hotel room.

 As you can see in the pic, changing rooms are also available on Calangute beach.

-Most of the time we took a stroll on the beach because I love walking barefoot on sand and the sound of waves.
+Most of the time we took a stroll on the beach as I love walking barefoot on sand and the sound of waves.